climba/route-scrapper/README.md

 2. You will need to configure mongoDB on your local machine to run this app.
 Once you have mongoDB configured correctly you are ready to run the app

-3. Once mongo is running and you have installed the required dependencies run the app by running _node server.js_ or _nodemon serverjs_
+3. Once mongo is running and you have installed the required dependencies run the app by running _node server.js_ or _nodemon server.js_

-4. The database in this project is called _routescrapper_ but you can name your database anythignyou like.
+4. The database in this project is named _routescrapper_ but you can name your database anything you like.
-    _Just edit line 13 in the file "[/server.js](/server.js)"_
+    _Just edit line 13 in the file "[/server.js](/server.js)" proir to starting the app_

 ## Front end